-Ji et al. (2013), reported a statistically significant dose-dependent decrease at all doses in the number of eggs produced per female (number of eggs divided by two at 50 μg/L).
+Ji et al. (2013), reported a statistically significant dose-dependent decrease at all doses in the number of eqgs produced per female (number of eqgs divided by two at 50 $\mu$ g/L).
 In the study of Naderi et al. (2014), egg production (measured over 7 consecutive days) is halved at 10 and 100 μg/L. The ZEOGRT study (Unpublished study report, 2020) reports non-monotonic effects of BPS with impaired fecundity at the low doses tested and no effect at higher (environmentally unrealistic) concentrations above the mg/L. Potential non-monotonic dose response should be reproducible, which is the case here at low concentration as the findings are in accordance with those of the literature study and the range-finding study of the ZEOGRT.
-Exposure to BPS, resulted in the preliminary study (range-finding test) in a decrease in fecundity for concentrations of 3.2, 10 and 32 μg/L with reductions of 36, 70 and 50% resp. and was statistically significant at 10 μg/L (recalculated using the Wilcoxon test).
-The main F1 study showed a decrease in fecundity for all concentrations (by 43, 21, 36, 21 and 7% at 2, 10, 50, 250, and 1250 μg/L resp.) which was statistically significant at 2 and 50 μg/L. In contrast to the above studies, Qin et al. (2021), observed a statistically significant increase in the number of eggs/breeding tank/day after chronic exposure (2 hpf - 240 dpf) to 1 and 100 μg/L of BPS.
-However, this result is doubtful as the reported number of eggs/female per day appears unrealistic.
+Exposure to BPS, resulted in the preliminary study (range-finding test) in a decrease in fecundity for concentrations of 3.2, 10 and 32 $\mu$ g/L with reductions of 36, 70 and 50% resp. and was statistically significant at 10 $\mu$ g/L (recalculated using the Wilcoxon test).
+The main F1 study showed a decrease in fecundity for all concentrations (by 43, 21, 36, 21 and 7% at 2, 10, 50, 250, and 1250 $\mu$ g/L resp.) which was statistically significant at 2 and 50 $\mu$ g/L. In contrast to the above studies, Qin et al. (2021), observed a statistically significant increase in the number of eggs/breeding tank/day after chronic exposure (2 hpf - 240 dpf) to 1 and 100 $\mu$ g/L of BPS.
+However, this result is doubtful (number of eggs/female per day is unclear).